Anisotropic Proximal Gradient: Analysis of the anisotropic proximal gradient method

-\fi \end{proof} If $g\equiv 0$ our method specializes to dual space preconditioning for gradient descent \cite{maddison2021dual} for which the linear convergence was established under different conditions \cite[Theorem 3.9]{maddison2021dual}.
+which is the claimed rate. \end{proof} Note that for the Bregman proximal gradient method only a $R$-linear convergence result is known \cite{lu2018relatively}.
+If $g\equiv 0$ our method specializes to dual space preconditioning for gradient descent \cite{maddison2021dual} for which the $Q$-linear convergence was established under different conditions \cite[Theorem 3.9]{maddison2021dual}.
 As shown in \cite[Proposition 3.3]{maddison2021dual} these conditions are equivalent to Bregman strong convexity and smoothness of $f^*$ relative to $\phi^*$.
 As we shall see next this is a special case of our setting if $g\equiv 0$.

 Next we show that $F=f+g$ satisfies the anisotropic proximal gradient dominance condition if $f$ is anisotropically strongly convex.
 Anisotropic strong convexity is defined in terms of the following subgradient inequality which generalizes \cite[Definition 3.8(ii)]{laude2021conjugate} to reference functions $\phi$ which are possibly not super-coercive.
 Consequently, the gradient mapping $\nabla \phi^*$ does not have full domain in general.
-Therefore we restrict the subgradient inequality to hold only at pairs $(\bar x, \bar v) \in \gph \partial h$ for which $\bar v \in \intr \dom \phi^*$.
-In addition we assume that $\ran \partial h \supseteq \ran \nabla \phi$. \begin{definition}[anisotropic strong convexity] \ifx\ifsvjour\true \else \fi Let $h \in \Gamma_0(\bR^n)$ such that $\ran \partial h \supseteq \ran \nabla \phi$.
-Then we say that $h$ is anisotropically strongly convex relative to $\phi$ with constant $\mu$ if for all $(\bar x, \bar v) \in \gph \partial h \cap (\bR^n \times \intr \dom \phi^*)$ the following inequality holds true
+Therefore we restrict the subgradient inequality to hold only at pairs $(\bar x, \bar v) \in \gph \partial f$ for which $\bar v \in \intr \dom \phi^*$.
+In addition we assume that $\ran \partial f \supseteq \ran \nabla \phi$. \begin{definition}[anisotropic strong convexity] \ifx\ifsvjour\true \else \fi Let $f \in \Gamma_0(\bR^n)$ such that $\ran \partial f \supseteq \ran \nabla \phi$.
+Then we say that $f$ is anisotropically strongly convex relative to $\phi$ with constant $\mu$ if for all $(\bar x, \bar v) \in \gph \partial h \cap (\bR^n \times \intr \dom \phi^*)$ the following inequality holds true